OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 ### Linking Classes
 Now think of using the app we have just created.
 The users are free to enter contacts in any manner they like.
 They will each write the word *email* in another way (like *E-mail*).
 They will enter data in the way that you won't be able to analyze and index.

 For the start, let us make it so that each customer may have several separate contact records.
-The operators will select from a dropbox the type of the contact they enter to the database.
+These contacts will show on a separate tab of each customer.
+The type of each contact will be selectable from a drop box.

 Do the following:
 1. From the class *CmsCustomer* delete the property *contact*.
 We will store contacts in a different way.
 2. Create a new class for storing contacts, *CmsContact*

   We want each customer's contact to be stored as a separate item.
 This is why we will create a separate class for contacts.
 We will be able to add as many documents of this class as needed to each customer.
-2. We will link the *CmsContact* and the *CmsCustomer* classes.
+3. We will link the *CmsContact* and the *CmsCustomer* classes.
 For this, we will add special LINK properties to both classes:
   *  To the *CmsCustomer* class we add a property *linkToContacts*.
 As its **Type** set *LINKLIST* and as its **Linked Class** set *CmsContact* .
   *  To the *CmsContact* class we add a property *linkToCustomer*.
 As its **Type** set *LINKLIST* and as its **Linked Class** set *CmsCustomer*.
 Set the **Inverse** parameter.
 It will let you choose from the list of link type parameters of the linked class.
 In our case, the only available property of this kind in the class *CmsCustomer* is *linkToContacts*.
   *  Go back to the *CmsCustomer* class and edit the parameter *linkToContact*.
 Set the parameter **Inverse** similarly, by selecting the property *linkToCustomer*.

+4. We were

 ### ...